OmiShrestha/go-snake/README.md

-# Snake Game
+# Go-Snake

 This is a terminal-based Snake game implemented in Go using the `termbox-go` library.
-The game includes additional features like obstacles, portals, and a scoring system.
+The game includes numerous features like obstacles, portals, and a scoring system.

 ## Prerequisites